How can we help?

 Complaint management delays

-there is no reasonable opportunity for ING to provide the response within the timeframe because:
+Examples where there may not be a reasonable opportunity for ING to provide the response within the timeframe include (but not limited to):

-However, if we cannot meet the relevant response timeframe, before the timeframe expires, we will provide you with a written delay notification which will inform you about:
+However, if we cannot meet the relevant response timeframe, we will provide you with a written notification before the timeframe expires which will inform you about:

 the reasons for the delay;